joelvdvoort/vault-cli/README.md

 ![Last publish](https://github.com/previder/vault-cli/actions/workflows/goreleaser.yml/badge.svg)

-# Environments
-Security is key in the project.
-You can create separate environments for your projects or customers.
-All environments use unique encryption keys, which are never stored in the database and are only available to the customer.

 # Tokens
 There are 3 types of tokens, each having its own purpose.
 The token received from the